Darin Layne is an Austin, TX-based guitarist and composer known for his high-level playing, composing, recording and producing abilities.

 Darin has completed 9 of his own albums, played as a studio musician on hundreds of other albums and performed countless shows.
 He has been featured in magazines such as Guitar Player and JazzTimes , and AllAboutJazz.com.
 As a top-call session guitarist in Austin, he has played Jazz, Country, Latin, Rock and Classical and Brazilian Choro around the world.

-Darin’s music has been widely featured on film, television and radio.
-His music was featured most recently in the live episode of Public Radio International’s syndicated “This American Life’’ with Ira Glass, on the radio program, “Echoes,” with John Dilberto, on “Horizontes,” with Michael Crockett, and on the television series “American Made” on CNBC.
+Darin’s music and guitar playing has been widely featured on film, television and radio.
+His studio guitar playing is featured most recently on the soundtrack By Hanan Townshend to “Blue Miracle” on Netflix, A live episode of Public Radio International’s syndicated “This American Life’’ with Ira Glass, on the radio program, “Echoes,” with John Dilberto, on “Horizontes,” with Michael Crockett, and on the television series “American Made” on CNBC.
 Darin’s music is used in music production for numerous film projects and festivals.
-He is bandleader for his projects Left of Sunday Afternoon, The Darin Layne Trio, Gel, Darin Layne and David Pulkingham, and The Crying Monkeys.
+He is bandleader for his projects Left of Sunday Afternoon, The Darin Layne Trio, Gel, Darin Layne and David Pulkingham (Pulkingham Layne), and The Crying Monkeys.
 He has worked for and played/ recorded with Paul Barker (Ministry), Moby, Donovan, Frank Mantooth, Ray Brown, Lisa Zane, Chrysta Bell, and David Lynch.
-He performs locally as a solo guitarist and with David Pulkingham, The Crying Monkeys, Chris Maresh, the hip-hop band Riders Against the Storm, Jeff Lofton and many others.
+He performs locally as a solo guitarist and with David Pulkingham, The Crying Monkeys, Chris Maresh, Queen Deelah, Jay Stiles, Jeff Lofton and many others.

-In addition to maintaining a private studio, Darin teaches guitar at St. Edwards University and Austin Community College.
+In addition to maintaining a private studio, Darin currently teaches guitar at Austin Community College.